Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 </div>

-1. Create a function that takes a parameter of type string and returns Unit (i.e., no return value).
+1. A simple function that takes a parameter of type `String` and returns `Unit` (i.e., no return value).
-2. Create a function that takes a second [optional parameter with default value](https://kotlinlang.org/docs/reference/functions.html#default-arguments) "Info".
-Also return Unit, which can be omitted.
+2. A function that takes a second [optional parameter with default value](https://kotlinlang.org/docs/reference/functions.html#default-arguments) `Info`.
+The return type is omitted, meaning that it's actually `Unit`.
-3. Create a function that returns an integer.
+3. A function that returns an integer.
-4. Create a single-expression function that returns an integer (inferred).
+4. A single-expression function that returns an integer (inferred).
-5. Call a function passing as argument `Hello`.
+5. Calling the first function with the agrument `Hello`.
-6. Call a function with two parameters, passing a value for the second optional parameter.
+6. Calling the function with two parameters, passing values for both of them.
-7. Call a function with two parameters, ignoring the second one.
+7. Calling the same function omitting the second one.
+The default value `Info` is used.
-8. Call a function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
+8. Calling the same function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
-9. Call a function and print its result.
+9. Printing the result of a function call.

-### Infix functions
+### Infix Functions

 Member functions and extensions with a single parameter can be turned into [infix functions](https://kotlinlang.org/docs/reference/functions.html#infix-notation).